azurecitadel/azurecitadel.github.io/github-pages-local.md

 - To start the site locally run `bundler exec jekyll serve --config _config.yml,_config_local.yml` Note.
 This includes the config override
 - Go to **http://localhost:4000/** and rejoice!
 - Note; it will watch for file changes so just edit your local files and save

+## Other stuff
+If it stops working run through the steps again in the page linked above

+Then run:
+`sudo apt install -y zlib1g-dev`

+Then run:
+`bundler install`
+(This might take FOREVER)